riccardo-forina/codingnot.es/pages/bootstrap-your-django-admin-in-3-minutes.md

 - <code>pip install django-admin-bootstrapped</code> (virtualenv highly suggested)
 - add <code>django_admin_bootstrapped</code> into the INSTALLED_APPS list before <code>django.contrib.admin</code>
 - have fun!

-## Contribute!

-This is not a complete project.
-I know for sure that the tabular inline form wil not work, because I didn't style it.
-Surely there will be edge cases, but still this is a project I used in production.
-Unluckly my time is quite limited, so every kind of help will be gladly appreciated!

 ## Goodies